steroman/flask-planets/README.md

 You can check the reference API specification by opening [index.html](/openapi/index.html) available in this repo.

-🏆 Forked from and based on [flask-planets-and-webhooks](https://github.com/lornajane/flask-planets-and-webhooks "Link to the original Planets and Webhooks GitHub project") by [Loran Jane Mitchell](https://lornajane.net/ "Link to Lorna Jane Mitchell's personal website").
+🏆 Forked from and based on [flask-planets-and-webhooks](https://github.com/lornajane/flask-planets-and-webhooks "Link to the original Planets and Webhooks GitHub project") by [Lorna Jane Mitchell](https://lornajane.net/ "Link to Lorna Jane Mitchell's personal website").

 ## 🚀 Getting Started